Recruiting and retaining top talent is a major challenge for most employers.

 This is a benefit that appeals to workers of all ages.
 According to the Bureau of Labor Statistics (BLS), individuals between the ages of 35 and 54 are most likely to volunteer their time.
 Also, people under the age of 24 account for 22.6 percent of all volunteers.

-In 2020, companies should strive to create a working environment that recognizes the mental health issues.
+Today, companies should strive to create a working environment that recognizes mental health issues.

 It’s in every employer’s best interest to have this resource readily available to its employees.
 After all, these issues can quickly spill over into the workplace and adversely affect an employee’s performance if not dealt with.